-At the heart of any good quality home cinema system is the amplifier, and setting them up correctly can ensure that you are getting the most out of your speakers.
-This blog post will aim to guide you through the setup and get the best sound from your home cinema system.
+At the heart of any good quality home cinema system is the amplifier, and setting up (or calibrating) this correctly will ensure that you are getting the most out of your speaker system.
+This blog post aims to guide you through this setup so that you get the best sound from your home cinema system.

-Home cinema amplifiers, also known as an AVR, AV receiver (a receiver is an amplifier with an integrated radio tuner) or a surround sound amplifier, have evolved greatly from the Dolby Pro-Logic models of the 1980s and most now feature a multitude of surround sound formats as well as Wi-Fi and Bluetooth connectivity and Amazon Alexa compatibility.
+Home cinema amplifiers, also known as an AV receiver (a receiver is simply an amplifier with an integrated radio tuner), AVR, or a surround sound amplifier, have evolved greatly from the early Dolby Pro-Logic models of the 1980s and most now feature a multitude of surround sound formats as well as Wi-Fi and Bluetooth connectivity and compatibility with voice control systems such as Amazon Alexa and Google Home.

 Whilst auto-setups typically give good results, sometimes errors can creep in, and on top of this every AV system can benefit from some fine-tuning.
-By following the manual setup procedure using an SPL (Sound Pressure Level) meter you can manually adjust the volume level of each channel.
-We have found that in many cases double-checking the channel levels sent by the receiver this way will result in a more accurate balance between the speakers, and also offers the opportunity to adjust levels to suit a listening preference, for example turning up the centre speaker to reinforce the dialogue.
-A simple SPL meter can be purchased online from around £15 and we believe this is a good investment considering the cost of the AVR.
+By following the manual setup procedure using an SPL (Sound Pressure Level) meter you can personally adjust the volume level of each channel.
+We have found that in many cases double-checking the channel levels set by the receiver yourself will result in a more accurate balance between the speakers, and also offers the opportunity to adjust levels to suit a listening preference, for example turning up the centre speaker to reinforce the dialogue.
+An SPL meter can be purchased inexpensively online and we believe this to be a good investment considering the cost of an AVR.

 Setting up a subwoofer is little bit trickier as the lower frequencies don’t provide as constant an output and further fine-tuning is likely to improve results.
 We have a blog post coming soon to explain this in further detail.